Free Membership Tool

 Questions & Answers

-Growth plateaus where joins replace losses: joins ÷ churn rate.
-150 joins a year at 15% churn settles near 1,000 members.
-Lowering churn raises the ceiling more efficiently than recruiting harder.
+Membership growth naturally plateaus where annual joins exactly replace annual losses.
+That ceiling equals annual joins divided by the churn rate — for example, 150 joins a year at 15% churn settles at around 1,000 members.
+Lowering churn raises the ceiling far more efficiently than simply recruiting harder.

 Model every lever of membership growth.